 Hop into Easter: Creating Keepsake Bunny Prints with Your Baby

-What You'll Need:
+What You'll Need

-A blank canvas or heavy-duty paper
+A blank canvas or thick cardstock paper

 Non-toxic, washable brown and pink paint